News

 ILC Anniversary Celebrations: Looking backward, looking forward

-Rev. Dr. Robert Bugbee speaks gives the keynote address during the ILC’s anniversary celebrations in Wittenberg, Germany on October 14, 2023.
+Rev. Dr. Robert Bugbee gives the keynote address during the ILC’s anniversary celebrations in Wittenberg, Germany on October 14, 2023.
 Photo: LCMS Communications/Erik M. Lunsford.

 GERMANY – The International Lutheran Council’s (ILC) anniversary celebrations continued the afternoon of October 14 with a keynote address by Rev. Dr. Robert Bugbee, Past President of Lutheran Church–Canada and a current member of the ILC’s Board of Directors.